speedscale/docs/docs/install/kubernetes-operator.md

 kubectl -n speedscale get pods
 ```

-Note: The operator will start 2 other pods (forwarder and redis) after it starts.
+Note: The Operator will start 2 pods (the operator itself and the Speedscale Forwarder) after it starts.
 On your cluster the ids of the pods will be different.

 ```
-NAME                                                 READY   STATUS    RESTARTS   AGE speed-operator-controller-manager-xxxxxxxxxx-xxxxx   2/2     Running   0          16s speedscale-forwarder-xxxxxxxxx-xxxxx                 1/1     Running   0          10s
+NAME                                    READY   STATUS    RESTARTS   AGE speedscale-forwarder-xxxxxxxxxx-xxxxx   1/1     Running   0          5s speedscale-operator-xxxxxxxxxx-xxxxx    1/1     Running   0          15s
-speedscale-redis-xxxxxxxxxx-xxxxx                    1/1     Running   0          10s
 ```

-#### Adding Image Pull Secrets
+#### Adding Image Pull Secrets <a href="#add-img-pull-secrets" id="add-img-pull-secrets"></a>

 If you need custom image pull secrets (for example, if you're rehosting Speedscale images in a dedicated registry), you may provide one or more secret names with the `--imgpullsecrets` argument, and the secrets will be attached to the service account.